MSBradshaw/SeeNV/README.md

 ## `-a GNOMAD with Allele Frequency data`

 path to the gnomAD SV sites file in .beg.gz format with an accompanying .beg.gz.tbi file in the same dirrectory.
-Download [.beg.gz file](https://storage.googleapis.com/gcp-public-data--gnomad/papers/2019-sv/gnomad_v2.1_sv.sites.bed.gz) and [.beg.gz.tbi](https://storage.googleapis.com/gcp-public-data--gnomad/papers/2019-sv/gnomad_v2.1_sv.sites.bed.gz.tbi)
+This can be found in `ExampleData/gnomad_v2.1_sv.sites.bed.gz` or can the `bed.gz` and and `.tbi` be downloaded from [here](https://storage.googleapis.com/gcp-public-data--gnomad/papers/2019-sv/gnomad_v2.1_sv.sites.bed.gz) and [here](https://storage.googleapis.com/gcp-public-data--gnomad/papers/2019-sv/gnomad_v2.1_sv.sites.bed.gz.tbi)

+## `-m RepeatMasker `

+path to a GZipped bed file for the varDB common variants with an accompanying tabix indexed.
+This is can be found in `ExampleData/genomicRepeats.sorted.bed.gz`.

+## `-v varDB`

+path to a GZipped bed file for the varDB common variants with an accompanying tabix indexed.
+This can be found in `ExampleData/vardb.sorted.bed.gz`

 ## `-t THREADS`